 Advanced Vehicle Control

 Students will learn how to understanding the driver/vehicle relationship.
-The areas that will be emphasized are vehicle language, weight and traction transfer, body position, hand management, straight braking, braking-in-turns, swerving to avoid objects, ABS (Anti-Lock Brake System) and off-road recoveries.
+The areas that will be emphasized are vehicle language, weight and traction transfer, the importance of proper eye location, body position, hand management, straight braking, braking-in-turns, swerving to avoid objects, ABS (Anti-Lock Brake System) and off-road recoveries.
 They will also be taught the difference between over steer and under steer and how they are controlled by skid recovery.

 Backing “Y” & “J” Turns

 Students will learn straight line backing while maneuvering around obstacles at high rates of speed in conjunction with conducting “Y” and/or “J” turns.

 Driver Down – Passenger Front Seat Driving

 Students will learn the skills to acquire, maintain control and escape an attack while operating the vehicle from the passenger seat.

 Students will apply advanced vehicle control skills, vehicle dynamics, weight and traction control as well as dealing with adrenaline and stress management.
 Positively using “line theory” to accurately read and negotiate a road way at elevated speeds while adjusting their “line” for opposing traffic.

 Close Proximity Driving